reposense/RepoSense/docs/DeveloperGuide.md

 The main HTML file is generated from [`frontend/src/index.jade`](../frontend/src/index.jade).

 [Vue](https://vuejs.org/v2/api/) (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.
 It is heavily ultilized in the dashboard to dynamically update the information in the various views.
+(Style guide available [here](https://vuejs.org/v2/style-guide/)).

 ![dashboard screenshot](images/dashboard.png)